gdiet/backup/README.md

 * On Linux, don't hang if the mount point exists but is not writable or owned by mounting user.
 Possibly check for directory write permission first?
 * Only log stack traces for unexpected exceptions.
 * Backup tool: Ensure that the last file listed as "stored" is actually stored when interrupting.
-* A command line restore tool, possibly with the option to forward the output to console.
 * Check for previous database version file when starting dedupfs or its variants.
 * Stats tool does not behave nicely (no harm done) when encountering too old database.
 * Reclaim tool does not behave nicely (no harm done) when encountering too old database.